Get hills and bush wise

 - Stay on the right side of barriers - we’ve put barriers around waterfalls, mine shafts and other cool stuff in our parks to keep you safe.
 When viewing these marvels make sure you enjoy them from behind the barriers.

 - Choose your adventure - choose a walk, hike or other activity that suits your ability and fitness level.
 Our trails are marked using Australian Standards.
-If you plan to get adventurous or take on a longer hike let someone know before you go.
+If you plan to get adventurous or take on a longer hike inform a responsible person of your intentions.

 - Stop the spread of root rot fungus - clean your footwear before you leave an area to prevent the transfer of infested soil.
 Find out more about phytophthora and how you can help.